OLd definitions of Micro, Small & Medium Enterprises (MSMEs)

 Small Enterprises (Service sector): An enterprise is called Small enterprise where the original Investment in equipment, more than ten lakh rupees but does not exceed two crore rupees.
 (The revised limit proposed in the amendment is more than twenty lakh rupees but does not exceed Five crore rupees).

-Medium Enterprises (Service sector): An enterprise is called medium enterprise where the original Investment in equipment, more than two crore rupees but does not exceed five core rupees.
+Medium Enterprises (Service sector): An enterprise is called a medium enterprise where the original Investment in equipment, more than two crore rupees but does not exceed five core rupees.
 (The revised limit proposed in the amendment is more than five crore rupees but does not exceed Fifteen Crore rupees).

 As provided under Section 7(9) of the MSMED Act, 2006, the Government, while classifying any class or classes of enterprises under sub-section 7(1) of this Act, may adopt (in the amendments) any criteria e.g. investment, employment or turnover of the enterprises and include in such classification the micro or tiny enterprises or the village enterprises, as part of small enterprises.